bdougie/blog/source/posts/2016-08-23-learn-computer-science-with-go.html.md

 ---
 title: Learn Computer Science with Go
-date: 2016-08-23 05:05 UTC
+date: '2016-08-23 05:05 UTC'
-tags: go, computer-science
+tags: 'go, computer-science'
 category: go
 layout: post-layout
+summary: >-
-summary: Go is one of the best languages to learn computer science.
+  Go is one of the best languages to learn computer science.
 Thanks the compiler and built in fmt tool.
 ---

 # Learn Computer Science with Go

-The company I mentor for realeased a course that teaches Software Engineering Principles, which includes basic Computer Sciences concepts.
+The company I mentor for released a course that teaches Software Engineering Principles, which includes basic Computer Sciences concepts.
 I had the opportunity to audit the course and learn about Data Structures.